 - some nonsteroidal anti-inflammatories (NSAIDs), such as ibuprofen (Advil, Motrin IB)

 - oral contraceptives

 - certain antimicrobial drugs

 You should always take medications as directed, and don’t stop taking medications your doctor has prescribed without talking with them first.

-Certain diseases can cause scarring or inflammation to the bile ducts, leading to cholestasis.
+Certain diseases scarring or inflammation to the bile ducts, leading to cholestasis.
 Conditions include: